How To Bleed the Brake System on a Snowmobile:

 Second, Bleeding the brakes: There's a bleed fitting on the caliper.
 Wipe off the top of the brake fluid reservoir to make sure no dirt gets into there to contaminate the fluid.
 Make sure the reservoir is almost full of DOT 3 or DOT 4 brake fluid (whatever is recommended by the sled manufacturer.)

 Attach a wrench or socket onto the bleed fitting on the brake caliper.
 Next, attach a piece of hose to transfer the fluid into a container.
 Be careful not to get brake fluid on any panted surfaces as it will destroy the paint.
-If you do happen to get fluid in anything, make sure to clean it off with cleaning solution of some sort right away and don’t let it sit on it.
+If you do happen to get fluid on anything, make sure to clean it off with cleaning solution of some sort right away and don’t let it sit on it.

 Pump the brake lever a couple times and then press and hold the brake lever.
 While holding the lever, open the brake nipple.
 When you open the nipple, brake fluid will spurt into the hose and container.
 At the same time, the brake lever will start feeling soft.
 Close fitting before the fluid stops coming out of the nipple into the hose.
 Release the brake.
 Repeat until the fluid is clear coming out of the hose and your brake lever is more firm.